devleaks/cockpitdecks-docs/docs/Button.md

 A *button* is the general term for a key, knob, rotary encoder, slider cursor, or even touch surface on a deck.
-On a given deck, each element that can be pressed, turned, or slid is a *button*.
+On a given deck, each element that can be pressed, turned, swiped, or slid is a *button*.

 For a given deck, all buttons that are available and/or displayed at a moment in time are on the same *Page*, the collection of buttons currently usable on that deck.
 Hence, in the definition of a page, there is a mandatory `buttons` attributes that lists all buttons on that page.